mlte-team/mlte/docs/docs/using_mlte.md

 from mlte.spec.spec import Spec

 # The Properties we want to validate, associated with our scenarios.
-from mlte.property.costs.storage_cost import StorageCost from mlte.property.fairness.fairness import Fairness from mlte.property.robustness.robustness import Robustness from mlte.property.costs.predicting_memory_cost import PredictingMemoryCost
+from mlte.qa_category.costs.storage_cost import StorageCost from mlte.qa_category.fairness.fairness import Fairness from mlte.qa_category.robustness.robustness import Robustness from mlte.qa_category.costs.predicting_memory_cost import PredictingMemoryCost

 # The Value types we will use to validate each condition.
 from mlte.measurement.storage import LocalObjectSize